Skip to main content

 response = await super().process_message(

-chat_context=chat_context, room=room, message=message, toolkits=toolkits
+chat_context=chat_context, message=message, toolkits=toolkits

 )